bjornregnell/ubuntu-tweaks/evolution-email-client/README.md

 ## Bootstrap form existing install

-If you have another machine where you already have a working Gnome Evolution instance you can bootstrap another machine like so:
+1. If you have another machine where you already have a working Gnome Evolution instance you can bootstrap another machine like so:
-   * On the existing working installation: File -> Back up Evolution Data Save file somewhere and transfer to this machine and use "Restore from backup in the wizard" or do:
+   * On the existing working installation: File -> Back up Evolution Data

+2. Save file somewhere and transfer to this machine and use "Restore from backup in the wizard" or do:
    * On the new machine: File -> Restore Evolution Data

+3. When Evolution is up and running, trigger a new EWS login by opening Properties -> Receiving Email (all stuff should be filled in by the restore backup above) and clicking **Fetch URL** and you will be asked to give your credentials and save to your key ring.

 If you don't have a working installation continue with manual settings for OAuth2 below.